What Is Eye Discharge?

 - Loss of vision- completed or partial

 - Redness and sore eyes

-Uvea is a tissue layer that lies beneath the sclera (white part of the eye).
+The uvea is a tissue layer that lies beneath the sclera (white part of the eye).
 Uveitis involves inflammation of the uvea.
-Uveitis can be due to eye injuries, bacterial, fungal, or viral infection or compromised immune system.
+Uveitis can be due to eye injuries, bacterial, fungal, or viral infection, or a compromised immune system.
 Certain symptoms of uveitis include-

 Eye Stye is a glandular infection involving the meibomian gland located at the base of the eyelid.
 The gland becomes infected due to a microbial manifestation in the eyelash follicle.
 Medically known as hordeolum the symptoms include-